 - Preheat oven to 350°.
 Have prepared Almond Tart Crust ready and cooled.

 - In a bowl, whisk together cream and corn starch.
 Whisk in the egg yolks, vanilla seeds, Irish Whiskey, and a pinch of salt.
 Fold together with the cooled cranberry mixture.
-Pour into the tart pan, place pan on a rimmed baking sheet and bake for about 40 minutes, until filling bubbles but is not yet firm, and pastry browns.
+Pour into the tart pan, place pan on a rimmed baking sheet (affiliate link) and bake for about 40 minutes, until filling bubbles but is not yet firm, and pastry browns.
 Cool in the pan before removing the sides.

 - After the tart comes out of the oven, let it cool for a bit.
 Using a piping bag (and a tip of your choice), dot meringue around the tart.
 Or pile the meringue onto the tart and make pretty swirls.
 Use a kitchen torch to lightly brown the meringue tops or place under the broiler for a minute or two to brown the top.